FLBPeriat/periat_work/primes/README.md

 n: the included limit

+As each multiple appears once by each unique prime factor, time complexity is bounded by the sum of number of divisors from 2 to n which is proportional to O(n log n).
 As each prime appears in the map at the end, it works with O(π(n)) ~ O(n / log n) auxiliary space.